-In the 19th century, two types of mathematical instruments – the slide rule and calculating machine – transformed scientific, engineering, navigation and business calculations.
-In use until the 1970s, the rise of electronic calculators and computers brought the end to the mechanical devices.
-Computation power was needed to manipulate big data for our complex world.
+In the 19th century, two types of mathematical instruments – the slide rule and calculating machine – transformed business, navigation, engineering and scientific calculations.
+They were used until around the early 1970s, when electronic calculators and computers brought the end of these mechanical devices.
+The complexity of the modern world and innovations such as space travel was made possible with instruments that could manipulate big data.

 This exhibition showcases the breadth of the Macleay Collections of scientific instruments related to calculating and computing.
 It is the first in a series of exhibitions dedicated to exploring the collections from science.